Bread2002/PYNQ_BLADEI/README.md

 > - Python Packages: `scikit-learn`, `numpy`, `scipy`

 > ⚠️ **Note:**
 > Training should be performed on a general-purpose machine (laptop, workstation, or server) for **both ARMv7 and ARMv8** targets.
-While some ARMv8 boards *may* be capable of training, it is not the intended workflow here—training is heavier, package availability can be inconsistent, and it’s typically slower and less reproducible than running on a PC.
+While some ARMv8 boards *may* be capable of training, it is not the recommended workflow.
+Training is heavier, package availability can be inconsistent, and it’s typically slower and less reproducible than running on a PC.

 1. Clone the Repository:
    ```bash